 The 10 Best Essential Oils

-This wiki has been updated 37 times since it was first published in March of 2015.
+This wiki has been updated 38 times since it was first published in March of 2015.
 Claiming a vast array of benefits, essential oils are quickly becoming, well, essential, to a significant number of people.
 The varied selections on this list are certain to make your space smell more inviting, if not calm your nerves.
 Regardless of whether you're a true believer in homeopathic wellness or are just sniffing around, you're likely to find a suitable option here for your needs.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes